Darren Lyon: Career

 In April 2015, Lyons signed a new contract with the Accies until the 2017 close season.
 In November 2015, it was revealed that Lyon would be out of action for six weeks following knee surgery.
 On 18 November 2017, Lyon scored the Accies second goal in their 2–0 win versus Rangers, marking the Lanarkshire club's first win at Ibrox since 1987.

 Lyon departed the Accies in August 2018 after his contract was mutually terminated.

-Peterborough United

 Later in August 2018, Lyon signed a one-year contract with EFL League One club Peterborough United.
-Lyon was released by the Posh at the end of the 2018-19 season.
+Lyon was released by the Posh at the end of the 2018–19 season.

-Queen of the South

 On 16 August 2019, Lyon signed a one-year contract with Dumfries club Queen of the South.

-Queen's Park

 On 25 September 2020 he signed for Queen's Park.

-Kelty Hearts

 Lyon signed for Kelty Hearts in August 2022.
+He left the club at the end of the 2022–23 season.

+Scottish Championship club Arbroath signed Lyon in September 2023.

+Lyon signed a two-year contract with Clyde on 28 July 2024.